ngua/rumps/TODOS/dsl/phase-2.md

 ### 7. Closures (Anonymous Functions)

 Lambda expressions with arrow syntax and optional type annotations.
 Type annotations can be any type expression, including function types.
+Closures are first-class values and can be bound to variables via `LET`, then called like any function.

 ```rumps
 ; Simple closure (untyped)